 - 2 cans (403 ml each or 13.66 oz each) coconut milk, refrigerated

 - 1 cup Grade A maple syrup or ¾ cup honey - add the sweetener a little at a time to your taste

-- Blend coconut milk and your choice of sweetener until combined.
+- Blend coconut milk and your choice of sweetener until thoroughly combined.
+You can whisk it by hand or blend it in a blender.
 (If your coconut milk isn't chilled, chill the ice cream mixture until thoroughly cold before freezing.)

 - Freeze according to instructions for your ice cream maker, this should take 20-30 minutes.

 This recipe was first posted by GI 365 | Get Inspired Everyday!
 All content is Copyright Protected - ©2013 - 2015 GI 365.
 All Rights Reserved.